 |New users immediately active|

 The " Active" setting determines if Microsoft Team "Members" are considered as users for Nimbus call distribution.
 Enabling this feature will automatically add new team members to your Nimbus service team.

-This has the following effects:
+An "Active" state has the following effects:

 Good to know

 Don't see this setting?
 Active state toggles do not apply for skill-based services.

 Determines call distribution based on user presence state as set in their MS Teams client.